Advertiser Disclosure

 Status Match

-Alaska Airlines Mileage Plan grants an elite status match to your current corresponding airline elite status and then a challenge that needs to be completed to retain the temporary granted status.
-The temporary status is good for 90 days and you will have the same 90 days to complete the challenge.
+Alaska Airlines Mileage Plan grants an elite status that matches your current corresponding airline elite status.
+To retain the temporary status, you must complete a challenge.
+The temporary status is valid for 90 days.
+You will have the same 90 days to complete the challenge.

-To retain your granted temporary status, you will need to complete different requirements in the 90-day period based on the level of the corresponding status granted:
+To retain your granted temporary status, you need to complete different requirements within 90 days based on the level of the corresponding status granted:

-If you start the status match/challenge by the end of June, you will retain status through the end of that calendar year.
-If you start the status match/challenge in July through December, you will retain status through the end of the following year.
+If you start the status challenge by the end of June, you retain status through the end of that calendar year.
+If you begin the status challenge in July through December, you maintain status through the end of the following year.

 How To Submit a Request

-The status match/challenge is a one-time offer per account.
-For everything you need to know to complete a status match with Alaska Airlines, refer to our complete guide.
+The status match is a one-time offer per account.
+Our guide covers everything you need to know to complete a status match with Alaska Airlines.

 American Airlines